Friday, August 24, 2007

 If we ever go out to eat (so very rare, sniff sniff), we usually prefer thai and indian cuisines.
 The exotic tastes and ingredients are so flavorable and I find it so very hard to find easy authentic recipes to make at home.
 Either I am missing some of the ingredients or I've never heard of some of them or the recipe is just so labor intensive that it usually puts me off.

 This recipe is awesome.
-It reminds me of an indian dish and I have made this often.
-Everytime I have made it, people have asked me for the recipe.
-Hats off the the Crazy plates ladies, where the recipe comes from.
+It reminds me of an Indian dish and I have made this often.
+Every time I have made it, people have asked me for the recipe.
 It's creamy with a great spicy peanut butter taste.
+Sometimes I add a bit more peanut butter than the recipe asks :)

-I have substituted different things in this recipe and it turns out everytime.
-Regular potatoes instead of sweet potatoes.
+I have substituted different things in this recipe and it turns out every time.
 I either use fresh tomatoes or salsa because sometimes I don't have a can of tomatoes kicking around.
-Though I thoroughly enjoyed it with the cilantro, I usually don't have that kicking around either.
-Time to expand and maintain my pantry better, huh?
+Got extra veggies needing to be used up?
+Sometimes I leave out the potatoes and bulk it up other vegetables.
+Spinach?
+Kale?
+Chop it up & throw them in there!
+Shopping through your pantry is great!

 It goes great atop a bed of rice or couscous.
 I've eaten it solely with naan bread or pita bread too.
 It's definitely made my "recipes I make often" list.
 Try it out, I'm sure you will make it more than once too.